-You are no doubt nervous about what you will encounter.
+You are no doubt nervous about what you will encounter at the merits hearing.
 Here are the most important things to keep in mind or prepare for in order to hopefully defend against your removal from the United States.
 (This guidance assumes that you are not currently in detention, in which case procedures might be different.)

 Unfortunately, you'll have to pay for your own attorney.
 You might be able to find one who offers low-cost services, however, if your income is low.
 The court itself can give you a list, or you can talk to local nonprofit organizations serving immigrants, such as Catholic Charities, the International Institutes, and so forth.

 The worst thing you can possibly do is fail to show up for your hearing in immigration court.
 If you do that, an order of removal will be automatically entered, and you'll be expected to leave the country right away.